68 immigrants become U.S. citizens in West Virginia

 CHARLESTON, W.Va.
-(WOWK) – Almost 70 individuals took the Oath of Allegiance today to become United States citizens.
+(WOWK) – Almost 70 individuals took the Oath of Allegiance on Monday, September 17, 2019, to become United States citizens.
 And for many families, today was a dream come true.

 Brian and Cristina Balajadia grew up in the Philippines.
 Opportunities for them were slim, so they decided it was time to try and move to the land of opportunity.